Outdooractive/mvt-tools/README.md

   -h, --help              Show help information.

 SUBCOMMANDS:
-  dump (default)          Print the vector tile as GeoJSON to the console info                    Print information about the vector tile query                   Query the features in a vector tile merge                   Merge two or more vector tiles import                  Import some GeoJSONs into a vector tile export                  Export the vector tile as GeoJSON to a file
+  dump (default)          Print the input file (mvt or GeoJSON) as pretty-printed GeoJSON to the console info                    Print information about the input file (mvt or GeoJSON) query                   Query the features in the input file (mvt or GeoJSON) merge                   Merge any number of vector tiles or GeoJSONs import                  Import some GeoJSONs into a vector tile export                  Export a vector tile as GeoJSON to a file

   See 'mvt help <subcommand>' for detailed help.
 ```